gopi487krishna/proposal-gsoc-2020/README.md

 primary_hdu.insert("BSCALE",2.0,"Set the Scaling Factor");
 // Other Extentions can also be modified at the same time ascii_table.insert("SOMETHING", SOMEVALUE,"Comment");
-ascii_table.setData(new_data_array);// New data array is  basically serialized version of data to string.
+ascii_table.setData(new_data_array); // New data array is  basically serialized version of data to string.

 // After all the changes have been made fits.writeChangesTo(filename);// How this works is explained below